dhis2/training-docs/content/design_for_data_use/lg_attributes.md

 ![cat-option-search-result](images/attributes/cat-option-search-result.png)

-If I type in "Results" as a category option, I will see that this already exists.
+If I type in "Donors" as a category option, I will see that this already exists.
 Under normal circumstances, you would stop here.
 Never create a duplicate category option when it already exists.

 In this scenario, we want to go through the process of the attribute category model from start to finish; so we will create this category option for demonstration purposes only.

 Create a new category option by selecting the plus icon.

-Use your initals as a prefix and create the category option Results
+Use your initals as a prefix and create the category option Donor 1.

 ![cat-option-results](images/attributes/cat-option-results.png)

 You can discuss the fields as you fill them in.
 Save the category option when you are finished.

-Repeat this process to create the category options for Targets.
+Repeat this process to create the category options for Donor 2.

 So far, nothing is actually different then when we create disaggregate category options.